Arbeidets Rett

 Arbeidets Rett is a local newspaper published in Røros Municipality, Norway.

 History and profile

 Arbeidets Rett was first published as Mauren on 16 January 1907, but has been published under the current name since 4 January 1912.
 The newspaper is owned by A-Pressen.
 Its headquarters is in Røros.

 Arbeidets Rett is published three times per week.
 The paper had a circulation of 8,441 copies in 2007.

+Arbeidets Rett was named media house of the year in the Amedia media group in 2025.